IINamelessII/MAKHROVYI/INFO.md

 # AnotherOneProject
-Service for premises outsourcing, where:
+Service for free-to-everyone students solutions exchanges, where:

- - Everybody can rent out a premises
+ - Everybody can download solutions as separated files or whole directories
- - Everybody can rent a place for different needs
+ - Everybody can upload files and create directories after authentication

 ## Project features
- - The main goal of the project is providing a platform for ***renting of EVERYTHING***: people can rent anything from the things they need (for example, *a washing machine, hairdryer, projector, or even a car*) to *living quarters, offices or retail spaces*.
+ - The main goal of the project is providing a platform for ***saving students' time***: Now you don't need to spend a lot of time on doing work that was done before by other students (for example, doing same laboratory works for 10 generations of students).
- - Users can **create pages** with a detailed description of their objects that will be rented.
-On these pages, among other things, you can find out the price, the time for which you can rent this object and also the queue for rent.
+ - Users can **download solutions** that already were uploaded by other students into corresponding directories.
- - Also, people can **leave requests** for things they want to rent.
+ - From another side, people can **create directorie's structure** for ease of service usage.
- - Each owner will have a **personal page** with rental statistics and reviews.
- - Buyer's actions will remain **anonymous** and will not be displayed anywhere without his consent.
- - For an additional fee it will be possible to **advertise** a rental object.
- - ... (as the project develops, opportunities will be added and adjusted)
+ - Everyone can share their solutions simply **uploaded it**.
+ - For statistics puprposes everyone can **view files/dirs stats such as number of downloads**.
+ - Also in future, any student will be able to **view tutorials** in according section.

 ## Tech Stack: